-For the second year in a row, Orlando ranks No. 1 in Wallethub’s best cities for recreation list.
-San Diego, Las Vegas, Tampa and Atlanta followed behind, respectively, to complete the top 5.
-Based on the premise that staying active is good for your health AND your wallet, Wallethub compared 100 of the largest U.S. cities to determine the cities that best enable recreational activities.
-Cities were evaluated across four categories – cost of living, quality of parks, accessibility of entertainment and recreational facilities and weather – using 44 key metrics, such as food festivals per capita, average fitness club fee and share of population with walkable park access.
+Orlando has consistently topped the charts of Wallethub’s best cities for recreation.
+Based on the premise that staying active is good for your health and your wallet, Wallethub compares 100 of the largest U.S. cities to determine the cities that best enable recreational activities.
+Cities are evaluated across four categories – cost of living, quality of parks, accessibility of entertainment and recreational facilities and weather – using 44 key metrics, such as food festivals per capita, average fitness club fee and share of population with walkable park access.

 “There’s so much to do here.
 So many places to eat, so many places to entertain.
 Family that never came to visit you, will when you live in Orlando.
 That’s what made this place so great, it’s really brought my family together.
 I love Orlando and I wouldn’t want to live anywhere else,” says Angie Brown, Vice President of Meridian Appraisal Group and current Orlando resident.

 If you’re looking for a fun place to live, learn, work and play – look no further than Orlando, Florida!